furkanahmetk/shroud-protocol/README.md

     - Go to the **Deposit** tab.
     - Click **"Deposit 100 CSPR"**.
     - Sign the transaction in your wallet.
-    - **IMPORTANT**: Save the "Secret Key" displayed.
-You need this to withdraw!
+    - **IMPORTANT**: The app will display your **Secret Key** (JSON format).
+Copy and save it securely!
+You need this to withdraw.
 4.  **Withdraw**:
     - Go to the **Withdraw** tab.
-    - Enter your **Secret Key**.
+    - Paste your **Secret Key JSON** into the text area.
     - Enter the **Recipient Address** (a fresh address for privacy).
     - Click **"Withdraw"**.
-    - The ZK proof will be generated and the transaction submitted.
+    - The app will generate a Zero-Knowledge Proof (this may take a few seconds) and submit the transaction.

 #### 2. CLI (Advanced)

 For developers or automated scripts.

+See [USAGE.md](./USAGE.md) for detailed scenarios and examples.

 **Setup:**
 ```bash